 Because idioms are common in English speech and literature, it’s important for children to become accustomed to hearing them.
 Learning and understanding idioms will help develop your child’s reading comprehension and build his vocabulary.

-Let’s take a look at how we teach this important literary device in the All About Reading program.
+Now, let’s take a look at how we teach idioms in the All About Reading program.